 Assess students’ career interests and eligibility to identify potential interns and target potential employers.

-Cultivate relationships with employers to host internships and work with them to structure internships that will benefit students, employers, and workplace supervisors.
+Cultivate relationships with employers to host internships, and work with them to structure internships that will benefit students, employers, and workplace supervisors.

-Facilitate employers’ interviews of student candidates for internships and allow the employers to make the final selections.
+Facilitate employers’ interviews of student candidates for internships, and allow the employers to make the final selections.

 Prepare students for their internships through student and parent/guardian orientation and the development of training agreements and plans.